KevinMitchell-OSWP-CISSP/EmberScale-Enhanced/README.md

 ## Acknowledgments

+- **[Decyx Project](https://github.com/philsajdak/decyx)**: The original AI-powered Ghidra extension by [philsajdak](https://github.com/philsajdak) that served as the foundation for EmberScale.
+Their innovative work in integrating Claude AI with Ghidra's API provided the core architecture and inspiration for this enhanced version.
 - **Ghidra Team**: For the excellent reverse engineering framework
 - **Anthropic**: For the powerful Claude AI models and Agent Skills API
 - **Community**: For feedback, contributions, and support